 In the application, there is a ‘Letter of Explanation’ section if you need to provide any extra information about your application.
 Let's say, you don't have all your documents ready in time to submit your application (your police check hasn’t come back), then this section will be handy to explain why.

-Once you have submitted your application, you’ll receive your Port of Entry letter (POE) within 56 days (8 weeks).
+Once you have submitted your application, you’ll typically receive your Port of Entry letter (POE) within 56 days (8 weeks).

 What to take with you to Canada

 Congratulations!
 Your application for an IEC working holiday visa has been accepted and you’re now ready to jump on a plane and enjoy your stay in Canada.

 You’ll need to take a printed copy of the following documents with you to present at customs in Canada: